-“In our view,” the professors write, “a resilient food system that feeds everyone can be achieved only through a more equitable distribution of power.
+“In our view,” the professors said, “a resilient food system that feeds everyone can be achieved only through a more equitable distribution of power.
 This in turn will require action in areas ranging from contract law and antitrust policy to workers’ rights and economic development.
 Farmers, workers, elected officials and communities will have to work together to fashion alternatives and change policies.”

-As several pre-summit panelists expressed, the true ideals of agroecology—farm and food systems that are clean, sustainable, socially just, and respectfully inclusive of indigenous knowings—are often given lip service, but at present the vision they represent is not really on the agenda.
+As several the pre-summit panelists expressed, the true ideals of agroecology—farm and food systems that are clean, sustainable, socially just, and respectfully inclusive of indigenous knowings—are often given lip service, but at present the vision they represent is not really on the agenda.